numblr/glaciertools/README.md

-The script splits the file to upload on the fly and only stores parts that are currently uploaded temporarily on disk, i.e. the amount of required free disk space is low.
-The size of the individual chunks can be controlled by the --split-size option.
+The script splits the file to upload on the fly and only stores parts that are currently uploaded temporarily on disk, i.e. the amount of required free disk space is low and depends on the used chunk size and number of parallel uploads.
+The size of the individual chunks can be controlled by the *--split-size* option.
 The number of parallel uploads is determined by parallel based on the number of available CPUs.

+**Be aware of the [constraints](https://docs.aws.amazon.com/amazonglacier/latest/dev/uploading-archive-mpu.html#qfacts) on the number and size of the chunks in the AWS Glacier specifications!**

+**Examples**

+To simply upload */path/to/my/archive* to *myvault* use

+    > ./glacierupload -v myvault /path/to/my/archive

+This will upload the archive in 1MB chunks using the standard credentials that are configured for the aws cli.

+The following command

+    > ./glacierupload -p my_aws_cli_profile -v myvault -s 5 -d "My favorite archive" /path/to/my/archive

+will upload */path/to/my/archive* to *myvault* on AWS glacier with a short description.
+The command will use the credentials in the that were configured in the *my_aws_cli_profile* in aws cli beforehand.
+Instead of the default part size of 1MB the archive is uploaded in 2^5=32MB chunks.

 ## treehash

 The script calculates the top level hash of a Merkel tree (tree hash) built from equal sized chunks of a file.

+If possible, i.e. if multiple CPUs are available on your system, the script parallelizes the computation of the tree hash.

+The script does not depend on any of the other scripts in this repository and can be used stand-alone.

 **Prerequisites**

-This script depends on <b>parallel</b> and <b>openssl</b>.
+This script depends on **parallel** and **openssl**.
 If you are on Mac OS X and are using Homebrew, then run the following:

     brew install openssl
     brew install parallel

-It does not depend on any of the other scripts in this repository and can be used stand-alone.

 **Script Usage**